OWASP/owasp-mastg/Document/0x06e-Testing-Cryptography.md

 * Enjarify - https://github.com/google/enjarify

 ### Testing Random Number Generation

 #### Overview

-To test for the security implementation of the random number generation, it is essential to understand what is it about.
-In essence, the concept of Random number generation is to perform the generation of a sequence of numbers or symbols that cannot be reasonably predicted better than by a random chance, usually through a Random Number Generator (RNG).
+It is fundamentally impossible to produce truly random numbers on any deterministic device.
+Pseudo-random number generators (RNG) compensate for this by producing a stream of pseudo-random numbers - a stream of numbers that *appear* as if they were randomly generated.
+The quality of the generated numbers varies with the type of algorihm used. *Cryptographically secure* RNGs generate random numbers that that pass statistical randomness tests, and are resilient against prediction attacks.

+Mobile SDKs offer standard implementations of RNG algorithms that produce numbers with sufficient artificial randomness.

 #### Static Analysis

-In static analysis where we have the source code of the application, it is important to understand how it works and identify the code snippet that perform the function; in this case, the random number generation.
-In iOS, Apple has provided developers with the Randomisation Services application programming interface (API) that generates cryptographically secure random numbers<sup>[1]</sup>.
+Apple provides developers with the Randomisation Services application programming interface (API) that generates cryptographically secure random numbers<sup>[1]</sup>.

 The Randomisation Services API uses the `SecRandomCopyBytes` function to perform the numbers generation.
-It is reliably random because it is a wrapper function for `/dev/random` device file, which provides cryptographically secure pseudorandom value from 0 to 255 and perform concatenation<sup>[2]</sup>.
+This is a wrapper function for the <code>/dev/random</code> device file, which provides cryptographically secure pseudorandom value from 0 to 255 and performs concatenation<sup>[2]</sup>.

-The following is the `SecRandomCopyBytes` function API in Swift<sup>[3]</sup>:
+In Swift, the `SecRandomCopyBytes` API is defined as follows:<sup>[3]</sup>:
 ```
 func SecRandomCopyBytes(_ rnd: SecRandomRef?,
                       _ count: Int,
                       _ bytes: UnsafeMutablePointer<UInt8>) -> Int32
 ```

-The following is the `SecRandomCopyBytes` function API in Objective-C<sup>[4]</sup>:
+The Objective-C is version looks as follows <sup>[4]</sup>:
 ```
 int SecRandomCopyBytes(SecRandomRef rnd, size_t count, uint8_t *bytes);
 ```